SearingShot/Frontend-Internship/README.md

-## VeriTech Frontend Internship
+## Frontend Internship

-- This Repository Consists Of Task Done For VeriTech Internship
+- This Repository Consists Of All Tasks Done For Frontend Internship

 - Deployed links of all tasks are given below :-
   - Task 1 -  Deployed Link :- https://company-team-member-page-1.netlify.app/